 Monitoring efforts over the last forty years by ECCC showed dramatic declines in mercury levels in herring gull (Larus argentatus) eggs and multiple fish species (lake trout [Salvelinus namaycush], walleye [Sander vitreus], rainbow smelt [Osmerus mordax]) during the first three decades of monitoring.
 In the 2000s, the rate of mercury decline slowed, stopped, or even reversed for some monitored sites and species (Figure 7).
 However, there has been an upward trend in mercury levels in two of the top predatory fish species, walleye and lake trout (ITT, 2015).
 Concentrations of mercury in top predatory fish measured by ECCC between 2008 and 2012 ranged from 233 ng/g wet weight in Lake Superior to 121 ng/g wet weight in Lake Erie (McGoldrick and Murphy, 2016).
-Concentrations recently observed and reported through U.S. Great Lakes Fish Monitoring Program are consistent, with concentrations of mercury generally between 110 to 250ng/g across all lakes, except for Lake Superior, where elevated concentrations were observed, up to 415ng/g (Carlson and Swackhamer, 2006; US EPA, 2014a).
+Concentrations recently observed and reported through U.S. Great Lakes Fish Monitoring Program are consistent, with concentrations of mercury generally between 110 to 250 ng/g across all lakes, except for Lake Superior, where elevated concentrations were observed, up to 415 ng/g (Carlson and Swackhamer, 2006; US EPA, 2014a).

-It should be noted that over 97% of these recently observed sport fillet mercury concentrations are below the 0.5μg/g (500ng/g) target established under the 1987 Canada-United States Great Lakes Water Quality Agreement (Bhavsar et al., 2010; Zanaski et al., 2011; US EPA, 2014a).
-While it is evident that a large number of consumption advisories still exist on the basis of mercury concentrations, these are generally only minimally (i.e. 8 meals / month) to moderately restrictive (4 meals / month) (US EPA, 2014a).
+It should be noted that over 97% of these recently observed sport fillet mercury concentrations are below the 0.5 $\mu$ g/g (500 ng/g) target established under the 1987 Canada-United States Great Lakes Water Quality Agreement (Bhavsar et al., 2010; Zanaski et al., 2011; US EPA, 2014a).
+Since then, additional lower limits have been established by the US EPA (0.3 $\mu$ g/g), states, and the province of Ontario (0.25 $\mu$ g/g) for issuing consumption advisories.
+While it is evident that a large number of consumption advisories still exist on the basis of mercury concentrations, these are generally only minimally (i.e. 8 meals/month) to moderately restrictive (4 meals/month) (US EPA, 2014a).

-Herring gull eggs from the Great Lakes have been monitored for persistent toxic chemicals (ITT, 2015).
-From an egg survey conducted in 2009 across 15 sites in the Great Lakes region, mercury concentrations ranged from 0.0064 μ g/g wet weight at Chantry Island, Lake Huron to 0.246 μ g/g wet weight at Middle Island, Lake Erie (ITT, 2015).
-However, the data indicate a decline in mercury concentrations at 14 of the

-15 sites over 35 years (1974-2009) that ranged from 22.6 to 85.8%, with one site in Lake Erie showing an increase of 10.5% (ITT, 2015).
+Herring gull eggs from the Great Lakes have been monitored for persistent toxic chemicals since 1974 (ITT, 2015).
+From an egg survey conducted in 2009 across 15 sites in the Great Lakes basin, mercury concentrations ranged from 0.0064 $\mu$ g/g wet weight at Chantry Island, Lake Huron to 0.246 $\mu$ g/g wet weight at Middle Island, Lake Erie (ITT, 2015).
+However, the data indicate a decline in mercury concentrations at 14 of the 15 sites over 35 years (1974-2009) that ranged from 22.6 to 85.8%, with one site in Lake Erie showing an increase of 10.5% (ITT, 2015).